 - Size: 14 inches long with 21-23-inch wingspan, heavy build, long tail, crown feathers can be raised into a short crest

-- Markings: Genders are similar but there is much geographic variation in plumage color and especially head markings.
+- Markings: Genders are similar but there is much geographic variation in plumage color and head markings.
 Typically, the upperparts range from pinkish-brown to darker tan or rust, with the back showing more pronounced gray or gray-brown.
-The wings are black with a broad white patch and white edging on the primary feathers, and the scapulars are light blue with fine black barring.
+The wings are black with a broad white patch and white edging on the primary feathers, and light blue with fine black barring on the upper wings.
 The underparts are paler, and the throat is white or pale buff bordered with a thick black malar stripe.
 The rump and undertail coverts are white.
 The crown and face vary most between populations, and could be brown with black streaking on the crown or white with a solid black crown.
 The forehead may be pale or dark.
 The tail is solid black and very gently rounded when spread.
 The legs and feet are pale, and the eyes have a light iris that ranges from yellow to light blue.

 Juveniles are similar to adults but with generally darker plumage and less defined head markings.

 These songbirds are omnivorous and will sample a wide variety of foods, including nuts, fruit, insects, eggs, bird hatchlings, amphibians, and even small mammals.
 Because Eurasian jays adapt to whatever foods may be most abundant and easiest to find, their diets vary by season and in different regions where foods are different.

 While foraging, Eurasian jays glean insects from foliage or scour the ground for nuts, caching them for winter storage.
 Those hidden nuts help reforest many areas.